10 Gifts Teachers Actually Want

 Plant seeds of gratitude with this adorable planter

 that expresses just how much you appreciate your child’s teacher.
 Handmade from ChickadeePots, it comes in multiple color options and two different sizes.
 This planter can be given as-is or with a low-maintenance succulent that’s sure to bring a smile to their face.

 Everybody has different tastes and style with jewelry but you can’t go wrong if you keep it simple.
 I love this bar necklace

-by JBennettGems on Etsy.
-It comes in silver and gold and the option to personalize with a hand stamped initial.
-The hammered metal texture gives it such a beautiful finish and any teacher would be thrilled to wear such a beautiful piece of jewelry.
+by TyraHandmadeJewelry on Etsy.
+It comes in silver and gold and the option to personalize with either a hand stamped initial or the full name.
+Available in different textured finishes, any teacher would be thrilled to wear such a beautiful piece of jewelry.

 For teachers, there’s no shortage of things to plan and schedules to track.
-This personalized schedule desk pad
+This repositionable whiteboard and notepad

 from Erin Condren is a great way to show teachers some love with a pretty and practical gift.
-The vertical columns make it easy for teachers to jot down the week's important events and lesson plans and the large format makes it all visible at a glance.
+The whiteboard is the perfect way for teachers to jot down the week's important events and lesson plans and the large format makes it all visible at a glance.